 3. Retrofit faucets with low-flow aerators – 0.5-1.0 gpm for bathrooms and 1.5gpm for kitchen sinks.

-4. Upgrade toilet, use a brick or displacement bag to reduce flush rate to 1.2 or 1 gallon per flush.
+4. Upgrade toilet to a low flush model, use a brick in a plastic bag or a displacement bag to reduce flush rate to 1.2 or 1 gallon per flush..

 7. Capture rain water with a rain barrel for outdoor watering.